AlexCharlton/linden-scheme/README.md

 ## Examples
-The following is an example of a production of a crocus taken from The Algorithmic Beauty of Plants [(Prusinkiewicz, Lindermayer.
+The following is an example of a L-system of a crocus taken from The Algorithmic Beauty of Plants [(Prusinkiewicz, Lindermayer.
 1990)](http://algorithmicbotany.org/papers/abop/abop.pdf), section 3.1.3.

 ``` scheme
 (use linden-scheme)